Using Nx at Enterprises

-With Nx, we can help teams adopt best practices by using workspace schematics and workspace lint checks.
+With Nx, we can help teams adopt best practices by using workspace generators and workspace lint checks.

-Schematics is a library used by the Angular CLI and Nx to do code generation.
+Generators is a library used by Nx to do code generation.

-ng g lib mylib invokes the lib schematic from the default collection.
-Schematics are a great way to codify conventions and best practices.
-Unfortunately, creating a custom schematics collection is not very straightforward, so few do it.
+nx g lib mylib invokes the lib generator from the default collection.
+Generators are a great way to codify conventions and best practices.
+Unfortunately, creating a custom generators collection is not very straightforward, so few do it.

 Nx simplifies it.
-With Nx, we can create custom schematics in the
+With Nx, we can create custom generators in the

 Workspace Lint Checks